iq-motion-control/iq-module-communication-doc/docs/index.rst

    tutorials/pwm_control_flight_controller
    tutorials/hobby_calibration.rst

-Welcome to the IQ Motion Control Documentation
+Welcome to the Vertiq Documentation
 =================================================

 This documentation is meant to help you get the most out of your IQ Module.
 This includes APIs for our custom protocol, tutorial for setting up your modules, and